-The International Centre for Evaluation and Development (ICED) in partnership with the Feed the Future Innovation Lab for Assets and Market Access (AMA Innovation Lab), Campbell Collaboration, Agriculture Technology Adoption Initiative (ATAI), Tegemeo Institute, the Institute of Statistical, Social and Economic Research (ISSER), and other partners is organizing the 1st Africa Conference on Evidence to Action (E2A) in Nairobi, Kenya, from 25 – 27 July 2018.
+The International Centre for Evaluation and Development (ICED) in partnership with the Government of Kenya, the Feed the Future Innovation Lab for Assets and Market Access (AMA Innovation Lab), Campbell Collaboration, , Tegemeo Institute, the Institute of Statistical, Social and Economic Research (ISSER), and other partners has organized the 1st Africa Conference on Evidence to Action (E2A) in Nairobi, Kenya, from 25 – 27 July 2018.

 With the theme of “Bridging the Gap: Strengthening connections between research and policy in sub-Saharan Africa,” the conference strives to enhance sustainable collaboration and knowledge sharing among researchers, policy-makers, civil society, and development partners.
 Further, it seeks to reinforce demand-driven, evidence-based policy development in the context of Sustainable Development Goals (SDGs) and the Malabo Declaration.